Atmospheric effects on satellite-to-ground quantum key distribution using coherent states: Satellite-based CV-QKD

 For a given state $\rho$, the value of $S$ is calculated from the symplectic eigenvalues $\{\nu_i \}$ of the covariance matrix of $\rho$, and the function $g(x)$ is

 For the covariance matrix $M_{AB}$ it is straightforward to show its eigenvalues are

 When homodyne measurement is used the symplectic eigenvalue of $M_{A|B}$ is

-In this work we consider only homodyne measurements, since it has been shown that when the value of $T_f$ is low, the key rates achieved using homodyne measurements are higher compared to the ones obtained using heterodyne measurements \cite{AtmosphericQKD}.
+We only consider homodyne measurements, since it has been shown that when the value of $T_f$ is low, the key rates achieved using homodyne measurements are higher compared to the ones obtained using heterodyne measurements \cite{AtmosphericQKD}.

 Using the PDFs of both $T$ and $\xi_\text{det}$, obtained from the simulations for different values of $\zeta$, we compute the key rates for the satellite-to-ground channel.
-We set $\xi_\text{ch}= 0.02$ and $\upsilon_\text{el}= 0.01$.
+We include AO corrections with the values of $n_\text{max}=9$ for $r_d=0.5$, and $n_\text{max}=14$ for $r_d=0.75$, and use the obtained values of $\gamma$ to calculate the excess noise added by wavefront aberrations.
+The remaining excess noise parameters are set to $\xi_\text{ch}= 0.02$, and $\upsilon_\text{el}= 0.005$.
 Additionally, we set $\beta=0.95$, a value that can be achieved using modern techniques \cite{revere_reconciliation}.
 The results, shown in Fig. \ref{fig:kr}, indicate that high key rates can be achieved for the satellite-to-ground channel for low zenith angles.
-While for an aperture radius of $r_d=0.5$ non-zero key rates are limited to the lowest zenith angles, for an aperture radius $r_d=0.75$ non-zero key rates can be obtained for zenith angles up to $30^{\circ}$.
+While for an aperture radius of $r_d=0.5$ non-zero key rates are limited to the lowest zenith angles, for an aperture radius $r_d=0.75$ non-zero key rates can be obtained for zenith angles up to $40^{\circ}$.